resola-ai/jobs/qa/readme.md

 - We are a distributed team in a multi cultural environment 45+ engineers from 9 nationalities
 - 5 SaaS products in production
-- Mix of on-site(40%) and remote (60%)
+- Mix of on-site and remote
 - Flexible working schedule on demand.
 We don’t cling to your time, we only manage the performance & results

 ## Tech stack